DamianGillessen1989/personal-portfolio-dg/README.md

 - Branching and merging functionalities within Sourcetree allowed for parallel development and seamless integration of new features.
 - The deployment workflow involved pushing the finalized codebase from the local repository to the remote repository on Github using Sourcetree.

-4. Hosting on Github Pages:
+4. Hosting on GitHub Pages:

-- Github Pages, a static site hosting service offered by Github, was chosen as the deployment platform for the personal portfolio website.
+- GitHub Pages, a static site hosting service offered by Github, was chosen as the deployment platform for the personal portfolio website.
 - The deployment to Github Pages was initiated directly from the Github repository, leveraging the built-in functionality to publish the site.
 - Continuous integration and deployment (CI/CD) pipelines were configured to automatically deploy updates to the website whenever changes were pushed to the master branch.